 Rating 9.0, Standard Double Room starts from $200

-Pan Pacific Singapore is located at the gateway of Singapore’s Central Business and Financial Districts.
-Free WiFi is available throughout the property.
+Pan Pacific Singapore is located in Singapore’s Central Business and Financial Districts.
+Free WiFi at the property.

-Air-conditioned rooms at are equipped with full-length windows featuring panoramic views of the city.
-All rooms are fitted with a flat-screen satellite TV and a work desk.
-The en suite bathroom includes shower facilities and free toiletries.
+Air-conditioned rooms are equipped with full-length windows featuring panoramic views of the city.
+All rooms are fitted with a flat-screen TV.
+The en suite bathroom includes shower facilities.

 Finally, those are some of the best beaches in Singapore that you should try to visit while in Singapore.
 The beaches in Singapore are generally found on Sentosa Island.
 There you will find plenty of resorts, restaurants, bars, and more to keep you busy for the day.

 And that’s it for now!
 I’d love to know if this guide on the best beaches in Singapore has helped you.
 Let me know if you have any questions and let me know if there are any more beaches that you think should be added to the list.